microsoft/playwright/docs/input.md

 - You can alternatively specify a single character you'd like to produce such as `"a"` or `"#"`.

-- Following modification shortcuts are also suported: `Shift, Control, Alt, Meta`.
+- Following modification shortcuts are also supported: `Shift, Control, Alt, Meta`.

 #### Variations